Bulloch deputies arrest 26-year-old man in home invasion child rape case

 Guzman was arrested without further incident, and Wallis then interviewed him at the jail with assistance from a deputy who speaks fluent Spanish.
 Hutchens said, “He gave us a lot of information that is consistent with the application of these charges.”

-Guzman was being held without bond Friday but had not yet had a hearing.
-A first appearance hearing would probably be held Monday, Jan.
-19, according to the sheriff’s officers.
+Guzman is being held without bond and has not yet had a hearing, according to the sheriff’s officers.

 BCSO investigators were satisfied to have made a relatively quick arrest, their captain said.